 Manuel Antonio National Park is a small National Park in the Central Pacific Conservation Area located in the Central Pacific Coast region of Costa Rica, just south of Quepos, in the province of Puntarenas.

-Established in 1972 with a land area area of 1,983 ha (4,900 acres), which is the smallest of any Costa Rican national park, it is the destination for as many as 150,000 visitors annually.
+Established in 1972 with a land area of 1,983 ha (4,900 acres), the smallest of any Costa Rican national park, it is the destination for as many as 150,000 visitors annually.

-Manuel Antonio National Park is well known for its beautiful beaches and hiking trails and includes 12 little isles just off the coast where dolphins can sometimes be observed, as well as the occasional migrating whale.
-Four beaches are contained within the limits of the park: Manuel Antonio, Espadilla Sur, Teloro, and Playita.
+Manuel Antonio National Park is well known for its beautiful beaches and hiking trails.
+It includes 12 small islets off the coast, where dolphins can sometimes be observed, and the occasional migrating whale.

-The park has impressive landscapes and several coves with many white sand beaches and lush foliage amidst great mountains and forests that reach the beaches.
-Additionally, it is located in the tropical forest.
-Principal habitats are primary forest, secondary forest, mangrove swamps, lagoons and beach vegetation.
+The National Park has impressive landscapes and several coves with many white-sand beaches and lush foliage amidst great mountains and forests that reach the beaches.
+The four beaches within the park's limits are Manuel Antonio, Espadilla Sur, Teloro, and Playita.

-Cathedral Point, with its forest topped cliffs was once an island but is now connected to the coast by a thin strip of island.
-This land bridge now forms the spine separating the parks two most popular beaches, Playa Espadilla Sur and Playa Manuel Antonio.
+Cathedral Point was once an island with its forest-topped cliffs but is now connected to the coast by a thin strip of land.
+This land bridge now forms the spine separating the park's two most popular beaches: Playa Espadilla Sur and Playa Manuel Antonio.

-Both brown-throated three-toed sloth and Hoffmann's two-toed sloth are a major feature, as are three of Costa Rica's four monkey species: the mantled howler monkey, Central American squirrel monkey, and white-headed capuchin monkey.
+The brown-throated three-toed sloth and Hoffmann's two-toed sloth are resident mammals, as are three of Costa Rica's four monkey species: the mantled howler monkey, Central American squirrel monkey and white-headed capuchin monkey.

 Other species in the park include the black spiny-tailed iguana, green iguana, common basilisk, and white-nosed coati.
 In addition, many snake and bat species are common in the National Park.